LuiseFreese/blog/how-to-create-table-in-AdaptiveCards.md

 # How to create a table in Adaptive Cards with Power Automate

-In this blog post we want to show how we can display a table in an Adaptive Card, pull data from a SharePoint list and use Power Automate to do that in one flow.
+In this blog post we learn how we can display a table in an Adaptive Card, pull data from a SharePoint list and use Power Automate to do that in one flow.

+When I read in the [documentation](https://docs.microsoft.com/en-us/adaptive-cards/authoring-cards/text-features), that tables and headers are not supported, it was somehow a BUMMER 🙄, but then I asked the worlds laziest developer [Hugo Bernier](https://twitter.com/bernierh), if there was really now way to do it.

+Our first idea was, to templatize an Adaptive Card, and then pass data into that template; but very unfortunately, this isn't supported in Power Automate.
+Our second idea resolved the whole problem: We would build the JSON for our Adaptive Card like different LEGO bricks and then out them together.

+We would need

+* 1 brick (we will use variables in Power Automate) for the upper part of the Card, where we create a columnset,
+* 3 bricks for the headers of our faux table
+* 3 bricks for the rows over which we will loop
+* 1 brick that contains our 'Open Link' button
+* 1 brick at the end of the card to close all open `{` and `[` with `}` and `}`

+To make things a bit more approachable, here is our little

 ## use case